Antone's Records

-Antone's was a record label based in Austin, Texas.
+Antone's was an American record label based in Austin, Texas.

 History

-Antone's Records & Tapes was founded by Clifford Antone (October 27, 1949 – May 22, 2006) in 1987, and it was specialized in blues music, particularly blues artists who performed at his in 1975 opened blues nightclub Antone's in Austin, Texas.
-In 1987 Antone opened also a record store Antone's Record Shop in Austin, Texas.
-In 1993 the record label was renamed in a simplified manner as Antone's Records.
+Antone's Records & Tapes was founded by Clifford Antone (October 27, 1949 – May 22, 2006) in 1987.
+It specialized in blues music, particularly the blues artists who performed at his blues nightclub Antone's, which opened on July 15, 1975 in Austin, Texas.
+In 1987, Antone also opened a record store named Antone's Record Shop in Austin, Texas.
+In 1993, the record label's name was simplified to Antone's Records.

 Antone's was awarded best local record label by The Austin Chronicle readers in 1993.

 Texas Clef Entertainment Group, an affiliate of Antone's Records, acquired the assets of the defunct Watermelon Records label.

 After Clifford Antone's death in 2006, the record label filed for bankruptcy.
-Masters of Antone's and Watermelon recordings went to New West as part of the Texas Music Group.
+Masters of Antone's and Watermelon recordings went to New West Records as part of the Texas Music Group.

 Artists

 Here is a partial list of artists who have released recordings on the Antone’s label.